298: No Such Thing As An Emotional Support Amoeba

 let's do the

-But they've changed it to galoché, which is a word that also means an ice skating boot.
+which is a word that also means an ice skating boot.

 So

-the idea is that you're kind of sliding around.
+the idea is that you're kind of sliding around

 Don't shoot the messenger.

+The word to kiss is actually another disaster for the French.
 They have seven different ways of saying to kiss, as in just a peck on the cheek, depending on where you're from.

 So like fair la bise,

-bes, bigé, and then there's one which is besé, which I think in Belgium means kiss and comes from the origin kiss and in like the 30s you would have used it to mean kiss but now means very explicitly to have sex with.
+bes, bijé, and then there's one which is beset, which I think in Belgium means kiss and comes from the origin kiss.

 Do you know you're allowed to say the word fuck in Canada?
+On the radio in Canada.
+We got some Canadian fuckers in tonight.

 In Canada, you're allowed to say the word fuck on the radio as long as you're on a French language station.

-And the reason is because they think the French speakers don't have the same connotation of the word as English speakers do.
+And the reason is because they think the French speakers don't don't have the same connotation of the word as English speakers do.

 Isn't that interesting?

-Just coincidentally with that word, I was looking into, in China, they have a lot of censorship, obviously, from the government about what words they can use, particularly online.
+Just coincidentally with that word, I was looking into in China, they have a lot of censorship, obviously, from the government about what words they can use, particularly online.

 And one of the things that you can't say are swear words.

-And so they've managed to get by that by using fuck, the English word, but using using Chinese words to sort of use that to appropriate it.
+And so they've managed to get by that by using fuck, the English word, but using Chinese words to sort of use that to appropriate it.
+So what they'll say on Chinese on a Chinese website is fa ku.

 So

+Fa Ku.
 Yeah, yeah, we got that.

 That doesn't, that's not a Chinese word, too.
+Great, thank you.

-Which is a mythical creature in China, a squid that was simultaneously found in both France and Croatia.
+which is a mythical creature in China. a squid that was simultaneously found in both France and Croatia.

+That's really great.
 What are you talking about, this mythical squid?

 The French Croatian squid.

-avoid un pet de traver, you're farting sideways.
+avoir un pet de traver, you're farting sideways.

 Farting sideways.

-You're doing something really simple that normal people will be able to do, but you're doing it sideways.
+Um it means that um you you're not doing anything right.
+You you're doing something really simple that normal people will be able to do, but you're doing it sideways.

+That's much better.
 It just means you're grumpy.

 Oh.

+Pisce dans en violon.
 This is like pissing in a violin.

+This is like pissing in a violin.
 Is it something to do with bringing musical instruments onto a plane?
+Yes.

 You need a lot to fill up a cello.